sdoerstling/medical_crowdfunding/README.md

 - co-occurrence matrix (compare across high-earning, low-earning, deprived counties, region)
 - run algorithm on campaigns that did not make it in the first time

-- rank analysis

-- run tweedie regression with finding optimal p parameter in R

--	Infer disease categories from procedures or updates
+-	Infer disease categories from procedures or update
   -	this adds almost 3k campaigns back in the mix
   - after doing this, seems to slightly improve classification accuracy and F1
   - should definitely run spark-jsl_wip to have other options, this will likely improve sample size and performance